joelross/scalajs-game-test/README.md

 #### Android

-Run ```sbt "demoAndroid/android:run"``` after having installed the SDK with the appropriate packages and connected your device
+Run ```sbt "demoAndroid/android:run"``` after having installed the Android SDK and NDK with the appropriate packages and connected your device